Ovundiano/Rose-Garden-/README.md

  ## Bugs

  ### Solved bugs
-    1. There was duplicate ID of networks in the footer section of all three pages.
+    1. There was duplicate ID of networks in the footer section of all three pages of html.

         *Solution:* I changed the ID of social-networks in the unordered list to class and added an ID of icon.